San Luis Obispo Daybreak

 Congratulations and we thank these organizations, leaders, staff and volunteers for their contribution to the well being of our community.

-Congratulations to this year's K-12 teachers who were awarded a grant to support youth education in San Luis Obispo.
+Congratulations to this year's K-12 teachers who were awarded a grant to support youth education in San Luis Obispo!
 Local teachers applied for specific funding for specific programs and supplies to advance their students' skills.
-Here are this year's recipients:
+Here are the Winter 2023 recipients:

 • Dana McClish (Pacific Beach High School) - $600 for plumbing & electrical tools & equipment to learn the trade